“Once more the Sith shall rule the galaxy! And… we shall have peace.“

 While it is obvious that there is evil among the Separatists, it is not clear that the Republic is the force of good that everyone seems to assume it to be.
 As it is consumed and burdened more and more by the war, its values are no longer clear.
 But if you raise the issue, especially to an idealistic kid like Anakin, “you’re sounding like a separatist!”

 Reckless abandon in the name of some vague idea of security; what is true of politics is also true of their love.
 When Anakin embraces the dark side, he does so not for ambition, adventure, greed, or power, but to save a life.
 So sure that his wife’s death in childbirth is coming, Anakin is quick to deal with the devil to stop it, never once pausing to consider that such a prophecy could be self fulfilled.
-In so doing he becomes a horrifying bastardization of himself, just as the Empire did from a Republic that had cast off all of its institutional checks and diplomatic values one by one until there was nothing left of it but what a Hitlerian Caesar could fashion for himself.
+By adopting such a path, an evil man is born from the darkest recesses within him, just as the Empire did from a Republic that had cast off all of its institutional checks and diplomatic values one by one until there was nothing left of it but what a Caesar figure could fashion for himself.
 From Padmé’s point of view, the exact same thing happened to both.

 So who were the good guys?
 They were the ones who weren’t trying to fight the Clone Wars.
 The ones who were lost to history after the galactic catastrophe brought upon by the evildoers who promised peace and the clueless dolts who forgot their principles.
 So explains my dear brother’s confusion.